 VINCI Construction UK traces its origins back a hundred years to 1918, when concrete specialist Holst & Co was founded in London by Danish civil engineers Knud Holst and Christian Lunoe.
 The company built a team of skilled people with a pioneering mindset, quickly earning a reputation for quality and innovation.

 Over the years the addition of trusted names such as Norwest Construction and Taylor Woodrow widened the company’s capabilities, enabling us to integrate developing technologies and lead the way in burgeoning new industries.
-From building the very first nuclear power station at Calder Hill to work on the Channel Tunnel, our teams have created an enduring legacy.
+From building the very first nuclear power station at Calder Hall to work on the Channel Tunnel, our teams have created an enduring legacy.

 As part of the VINCI Group, we continue to work on internationally recognised projects.
 Whether preserving history at Stonehenge or connecting communities through Crossrail, our teams are shaping the world for a whole new generation.

 1918 - Holst & Co. is founded in London by Danish civil engineers Knud Holst and Christian Lunoe.
 The company specialises in the design and construction of structural reinforced concrete.